How to remove yourself from data brokers

 Use a dedicated email address

-Create a new email address specifically for opt-out requests (something like yourname.optout@gmail.com).
+Create a new email address specifically for removal requests (something like yourname.optout@gmail.com).
 This keeps confirmation emails organized and separate from your primary inbox.
 You will receive dozens of confirmation emails, and some brokers will send marketing messages to the address you provide.
 Using a dedicated address prevents your personal inbox from being flooded.

 Timelines by broker type

-Step 4: Verify Removal
+Step 4: Verify removal

 How to check